The original London theatre guide since 1995 Stay up to date with our newsletter

-She has acted in notable plays such as Much Ado About Nothing in 2012 where she played the role of Beatrice at the Courtyard.
-She also played Zebrunise in Behind the Beautiful Forevers at the Olivier theatre (2014) and as June in Killing of Sister George in 2011.
-She has written various scripts and screenplays, including Bombay Dreams for Andrew Lloyd Webber and A. R. Rahman which was based off her original book.
+She has acted in notable plays such as Much Ado About Nothing and Behind the Beautiful Forevers.
+She has written various scripts and screenplays, including Bombay Dreams at the Apollo Victoria Theatre for Andrew Lloyd Webber and A. R. Rahman, which was based off her original book.

-Syal is well known for her role as grandmother Sushila in The Kumars at No. 42, which has won international Emmy- awards as well as running for seven series.
+Syal is well known for her role as grandmother Sushila in The Kumars at No. 42, which ran for seven seasons.
 Syal has appeared in many acclaimed TV series, including Doctor Who, Holby City and Beautiful People.
-Syal is also a notable writer, winning the Betty Trask Award for her book Anita and Me, as well as the Media Personality of the Year award for the Race in the Media awards 2000.
-On top of her success in the arts Syal also has an honorary degree from SOAS, University of London and University of Roehampton and is a visiting professor of contemporary theatre at Catherine’s College at Oxford University.
+Syal is also a notable writer, winning the Betty Trask Award for her book Anita and Me.